 The GED test consists of four separate tests: Social Studies, Science, Mathematical Reasoning, and Reasoning Through Language Arts.
 You can take all four tests at once, or you can opt to space them out and take them at your own pace.

 While studying online and using interactive study tools is an option, in-person classes at a local prep center can help, too.
 If you need guidance or study partners, you should consider in-person courses.

 Contact Us Today

-Now that you know what is needed to get a GED, are you ready to pursue your diploma?
-GED Testing Service can help.
-We offer numerous tips and resources to help you study and prepare for the test.
+Now that you know the GED requirements, are you ready to go for it?
 Find a testing center near you and schedule your GED test today.